-The City of Hood River is working with partners to create a Safe Routes to School (SRTS) Plan that identifies street improvements near May Street Elementary School and Hood River Middle School to support students and families in walking and rolling to school safely.
+The City of Hood River is working with partners to create a Safe Routes to School (SRTS) Plan to identify street improvements near May Street Elementary School and Hood River Middle School to support students and families in walking and rolling to school safely.

-The City of Hood River was recently awarded a Safe Routes to School Planning Grant from the Oregon Department of Transportation (ODOT).
+The City of Hood River was awarded a Safe Routes to School Planning Grant from the Oregon Department of Transportation (ODOT).
 Through this program, the City, Hood River County School District, Hood River Valley Parks & Recreation, Columbia Area Transit, Mid-Columbia Economic Development District, and ODOT are working together to create a Safe Routes to School (SRTS) Plan.
-The SRTS Plan will also recommend opportunities for education and engagement to promote walking and rolling to school.
-Planners from Alta Planning + Design, an active transportation consulting firm, is guiding the planning process.
+The first phase of the project was held earlier this year that collected information from the community with an interactive map survey.

 firstname.lastname@example.org | (541)387-5208